-Each Series MQ (mechanical) Vertical Reciprocating Conveyor (VRC) consist of two (2) columns, a drivebase assembly with a gearmotor reducer, drive shaft with two (2) lift sprocket assemblies above each column, a moving carriage deck, and if furnished, interlocked safety gates or doors.
+Each Series M (mechanical) Vertical Reciprocating Conveyor (VRC) consist of two (2) columns, a drivebase assembly with a gearmotor reducer, drive shaft with two (2) lift sprocket assemblies, a moving carriage deck, and if furnished, interlocked safety gates or doors.
 In addition, a main control panel and typically at least one push-button station per level are furnished.
 For more information on the electrical components, see Section 8 in this manual.